vk2diy/classe2-calculator/README.md

    * The DC current passing through the RF choke (`RFC`) is transformed by transistor (`Q`) on–off switching action into a series of related fundamental-frequency and harmonic currents.
    * The harmonic currents are then filtered out by the high-parallel-tuned resonator (`C(P)` and `L(P)`), leaving only the fundamental-frequency current.

-## Class E Design equations
+## Class-E Design equations

 ### Forenotes

-The two most common types of Class E power amplifiers are classified based on the scale of `L1` DC feed inductance.
+The two most common types of Class-E power amplifiers are classified based on the scale of `L1` DC feed inductance.
 When `L1` is large (to the point of approximating "infinite"), it is termed "infinite".
 Otherwise, it is termed "finite".

 |                            | "Infinite"                         | "Finite"                         |
 | -------------------------- | ---------------------------------- | -------------------------------- |